great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ### Incorrectly defaulted values

 **Context**: During data transformation processes, `NULL` values may be incorrectly replaced with default values such as zeroes or empty strings.
 This can occur when moving data from a source format to a different destination format.
-For example, a `NULL` in the `sender_account_number` column might be replaced with a '0' or an empty string.
-This transformation changes the business meaning of the data, as a `NULL` (indicating missing information) carries a different significance than a '0' (suggesting an actual account number of zero).
+Depending on the field, this erroneous transformation can change the business meaning of the data.
+For instance, a `NULL` account number would indicate missing information and carry different significance to an account number of `0`, which would indicate an actual account number of zero.

-**GX solution**: When `NULL` values are expected in a column, we can use GX to check for the presence of a small percentage of missing values following data transformation.
-This approach helps identify if NULL values have been inappropriately replaced.
+**GX solution**: When `NULL` values are expected in a column, use GX to check for the presence of a small percentage of missing values following data transformation.
+This approach helps identify if `NULL` values have been inappropriately replaced.

 ```python title="" name="docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness_resources/missingness_expectations.py incorrectly_defaulted"
 ```

-In this example, we're expecting at least 0.1% of the values in the `sender_account_number` column to be `NULL`.
-The 'mostly' parameter is set to 0.001, meaning the Expectation will pass if at least 0.1% of the values are NULL.
-This low percentage allows for the presence of valid NULL values while still catching cases where NULLs might have been incorrectly defaulted.
+Setting a low percentage for the `mostly` parameter allows for the presence of valid `NULL` values while still catching cases where `NULL`s might have been incorrectly defaulted.

 ### System anomalies